sushicloud-online/sushicloud/README.md

 - Run XAMPP and start Apache and MySQL
 - Create database in phpMyAdmin. (copy and paste db from this repo)
 - Go to file in htdocs and your done!

+## To Do List

+- [] Login & Registration System (User and Admin)
+- [] Finish creating all user facing files
+- [] Individual anime pages will only be one fluid file
+- [] Admin must ... remove user, add new anime, delete a anime, modify anime